 LONDON (AP) - British Prime Minister David Cameron's former spin doctor has formally denied charges of phone hacking and bribery.

 Andy Coulson entered pleas of not guilty Thursday at London's Southwark Crown Court to conspiring to intercept voice mail messages and conspiring to make illegal payments to public officials.

-Brooks and her husband, Charlie, have already been charged in relation to the scandal, which exploded in 2011 after it was revealed that journalists at the now-shuttered News of the World tabloid routinely hacked into the voicemail messages of the rich, the powerful and other potential information sources.
+Britain's phone hacking scandal erupted in 2011, after it was revealed that journalists at Rupert Murdoch's News of the World tabloid routinely hacked into voicemail messages of people in the public eye.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)

 The mayors of Seattle, New York and about a dozen other cities want to ban this

 Critics say Kanye West's album will change music forever

 An ESPN columnist doubts Russell Wilson will ever be elite